Deutsch | • English

 by Daniel Palloks

-The Enigma is probably the most famous electromechanical device (or rather, series of devices) for message encrypting.
+The Enigma is probably the most famous electromechanical encryption device (or rather, series of devices).
 It was used to a great extent by Germany during World War II.
-The successful reverse engineering of the machine in Poland and the codebreaking activities at Bletchley Park (UK) involving thousands of people, among them several ingenious mathematicians, have become legend.
+The successful reverse engineering of the machine in Poland and the codebreaking efforts at Bletchley Park (UK) involving thousands of people, among them several ingenious mathematicians, have become legend.

 Enigma operates as a rotor machine to achieve polyalphabetic substitution.
-This means the letter substitution scheme is not fixed but changes with the propagation of Enigma's rotating ciphering wheels and thus, the letter's position in a text.
+This means the letter substitution scheme is not fixed but changes with the propagation of Enigma's rotating ciphering wheels and thus, with the letter's position in a text.
 The wheels advance stepwise with every keystroke, thereby triggering, in some positions, the adjacent wheel to the left to perform a step as well, pretty much as in a mechanical counter.
 Inside a wheel each letter position is biuniquely rendered to another position through a fixed set of wires.
-By combining and rotating the wheels however, a very complex substitution code is obtained.
-Furthermore, the inner wiring as a whole can be rotated with respect to the outer letter positions – and the trigger notches (this is known as "ring setting").
-In some models, pairs of letters can additionally be permuted by interconnecting plugs ("stecker") on a plugboard via cables.
-Finally, towards the end of WWII an external device called Enigma-Uhr, or Stecker-Uhr, was introduced that allowed the stecker connections' in- and outputs to be scrambled in complex, even non-reciprocal patterns.
-The Uhr thus acted on the stecker I/Os very much like a settable, non-rotating cipher wheel.
+By combining and rotating the wheels, however, a very complex substitution code is obtained.
+Furthermore, the inner wiring as a whole can be rotated against the outer position indicator ring and, more importantly, against the trigger notches (this is known as "ring setting").
+In some models, pairs of letters can be additionally swapped by interconnecting plugs ("stecker") on a plugboard via cables.

 Enigmas are equipped with a typewriter-like keyboard for input, while output is shown on a lampboard that in its layout resembles the keyboard.
-With every keystroke, the signal is routed first through the plugboard (if present), then through the fixed entry wheel, crossing the rotor wheels and arriving at the reflector wheel.
+With every keystroke, the signal is routed first through the plugboard (if present), then through the fixed entry wheel and the rotor set, arriving at the reflector wheel.
 From there it is sent back on a different path – but with all rotor positions still the same – through the rotors, the entry wheel and again the plugboard until it reaches the lampboard where it lights the bulb corresponding to the substitute letter.
-This symmetrized signal path and the resulting symmetric (involutory) encryption make it possible to decipher a message using the same key setting it was encrypted with.
-At the same time, involution was one of the principal flaws in the Enigma's encryption concept.
+A letter was therefore never encoded to itself, which would prove to be Enigma's most serious weakness.
+The symmetrized signal path and the resulting symmetric encryption however make it possible to decipher a message using the same machine setting it was encrypted with.

-In contrast to the other models, the Abwehr Enigma G, a technical gem used mainly by German counter-intelligence, was driven by a gear box rather than a lever mechanism.
-It also had a rotating reflector/UKW and wheels with multiple notches, but no plugboard.
-The stand-alone Enigma G simulation on this website reproduces model G-312, on display at the museum in Bletchley Park.
-In April 2000 this machine was briefly pilfered in a quite spectacular coup, but not by me.
+In contrast to the other models, the Abwehr Enigma G, a technical gem used mainly by German counter-intelligence, was powered by a cogwheel-gear drive rather than a lever mechanism.
+Furthermore, it had a rotating reflector/UKW and wheels with multiple notches, but no plugboard.
+A predecessor of Enigma G was the "Zählwerk-Enigma" (A28), which was a commercial machine.

-All Enigma models fall into either of two categories with respect to the wheel stepping mechanism: lever-induced stepping, i.e. pawls and ratchets (which leads to a typical stepping anomaly of the middle rotor, known as double-stepping, see Features) – and gear-driven, with regular stepping, like a mechanical counter.
-Within each category only minor differences remain, such as wiring schemes or settable/non-settable UKW.
+All Enigma models fall into either of two categories with respect to the wheel driving and stepping mechanism: lever-induced stepping, i.e. pawls and ratchets (which leads to a typical stepping anomaly of the middle rotor, known as double-stepping, see Features) – and gear-driven, with regular stepping, like a mechanical counter.
+The M-line models and most of the commercial Enigmas belong to the first, the Abwehr and Zählwerk machines to the second category.
+Within each category only minor differences remain, such as rotor wiring, settable/non-settable UKW, or whether a plugboard is included.

 :I "Services" (Army; Air Force)